tyroprogrammer/learn-react-app/src/tutorial/07-HandlingEvents.md

 ```
 ### Function Binding

 One gotcha when using event handlers with components created as `ES6` classes (by extending `React.Component`) is the method binding.
-This has nothing to do with React or JSX but it's new Javascript feature in `ES6` and trips even many experienced folks.
+This has nothing to do with React or JSX - it's a new JavaScript feature in `ES6` and trips even many experienced folks.

-Class function in `ES6` are not bound to anything by default.
+Class functions in `ES6` are not bound to anything by default.
 For example take below example of `Input` component.
-Here we just have an input element whose value is assigned to `this.state.inputValue` and we are handling `onChange` event on this `input` by passing `this.handleChange` function.
+Here we just have an input element whose value is assigned to `this.state.inputValue`, and we are handling the `onChange` event on this `input` by passing our `this.handleChange` function.
 Inside the `handleChange` function we are calling `setState` with the new value typed by the user.
 Now if we run this code it will error out saying something like "Cannot read property setState of undefined".
 Weird huh?
 The reason is because `handleChange` is not bound to anything.
 So `this` inside `handleChange` is `undefined`.

 ```jsx
 class Input extends React.Component {